 For more information about the department’s data sharing process, please visit:

 For information about which organisations the department has provided pupil information, (and for which project), please visit the following website: https://www.gov.uk/government/publications/national-pupil-database-requests-received

 We will also normally give information about you to your parents or your main carer.
 Where appropriate, we will listen to your views first.
 We will also take family circumstances into account, in particular where a Court has decided what information a parent is allowed to have.

 We will also disclose your personal data to:

-The information disclosed to these people / services will include sensitive personal information about you.
+The information disclosed to these people / services may include sensitive personal information about you.
 Usually this means information about your health and any special educational needs or disabilities which you have.
 We do this because these people need the information so that they can support you.

 Our disclosure of your personal data is lawful for the following reasons:

 Neale-Wade Academy is under a legal obligation to disclose the information or disclosing the information is necessary for us to meet legal requirements imposed upon us such as our duty to look after our pupils and protect them from harm.

 It is in your interests for your personal information to be passed to these people or services.
 If we need consent to pass on your information, we will ask you for consent once we think that you can understand what we are asking.
 This is because the law requires us to ask you if you can understand.
 Normally, we involve your parents too.
 By law we won’t need their consent if you can give it but parents like to be involved because it is part of looking after you.
 Before you are old enough to understand we will ask your parents to consent for you.